 The inspiration for the catalog probably came from AT&T, which kept summary records of WEAF's commercial programs on index cards.
 Some of these cards are still extant and incorporated within NBC's commercial program index.
 NBC not only enlarged upon the scope of its predecessor's idea, but carried it through with much greater attention to detail.
-Typically, the NBC program cards contain a brief description of the show and also note its starting and ending dates, network affiliation (Red or Blue), hours of broadcast, advertising agency and agent (in the case of commercial programs), as well as the names of the stars, host, announcer, and orchestra.
+Typically, the NBC program cards contain a brief description of the show and also note its starting and ending dates, network affiliation (Red or Blue), hours of broadcast, advertising agency and sponsor (in the case of commercial programs), as well as the names of the stars, host, announcer, and orchestra.

 Many program cards also include a complete rundown of every broadcast, where cast changes, guest performers, and sometimes even plot summaries are recorded.
 Notable facts, such as a cast member's final appearance, are often underlined in red.
 Carleton Morse's dramatic serial, One Man's Family, which ran over NBC for twenty-seven years, is described on forty-six, two-sided cards, some of which contain detailed genealogies of the fictional Barbour family.

 The catalog is not only of interest to radio historians, but to specialists in almost any field of American history from 1930 to 1960, particularly World War II.
 In 1938 NBC created an index of all news and public affairs broadcasts relating to the "European War."
-Renamed the "World War II" index after Pearl Harbor, it comprises nearly 2,000 cards.
+Renamed the "World War II" index following the attack on Pearl Harbor, it comprises nearly 2,000 cards.
 Several hundred more cards are included in a separate "War Effort" index, which lists all programs broadcast from service bases, radio plays based on the war, programs which sold war bonds, and those in which war related topics (victory gardens, for example) were incorporated into their program scripts or ad copy.
 NBC's careful documentation of the war years extends to the radio personality index where the speeches of important political figures, such as Winston Churchill and Franklin Delano Roosevelt, are not only summarized but frequently annotated with interesting details.
 For instance, Churchill's immortal first speech as Prime Minister ("…I have nothing to offer but blood, toil, tears, and sweat…") was originally heard only by members of Parliament on May 13, 1940 and re-delivered for the purpose of broadcasting over the BBC two-and-a-half-years later.

 Approximately 1300 files containing tens of thousands of documents comprise what NBC called its "history files."
 Consisting primarily of business papers, the files also include the reminiscences of early employees, printed memorabilia (such as anniversary programs), network histories, audience mail, statistics, charts, and maps.
 Most of the materials date from the mid-1920s through the late 1940s, when network radio was starting its decline as a result of television.
 Documents in the files relating to the newer medium, though less extensive, are still numerous.
 To facilitate access to this information, the Library created a detailed online finding aid which describes the most important contents of each file (see "Using the Collection" listed in the left menu).
 Also listed in the inventory are hundreds of miscellaneous publications (many relating to advertising and to television) and the speech files of NBC executives—those of Sylvester ("Pat") Weaver, creator of the Today and Tonight shows, handsomely bound.
 The history files present an excellent overview of how the network operated and, more specifically, how it juggled the difficult role of servant to many masters—sponsors, performers, and affiliates, as well as the government, special interest groups, and listening public.